An outdated sales lead database means the data you collect and maintain offers little value and has an adverse impact on your bottom line.

 Ineffective Sales Leads

-As much as 40 percent of all B2B sales leads contain bad data.
+As much as 40 percent of all B2B sales database for leads contain bad data.
 This data results from poor initial entry, missing items, outdated information and duplication.

 Refreshing existing contacts and implementing more efficient processes moving forward is necessary for this instance.